-The 2016 ExoMars/TGO mission will consist of an ESA-provided orbiter bus, launched on a NASA launch vehicle, and carrying a suite of NASA- and ESA-provided science instruments including investigations of trace gas constituents of the Mars atmosphere.
-On approach to Mars, the primary spacecraft will release an ESA-provided Entry, Descent, and Landing Demonstrator payload, which will demonstrate EDL technologies for ESA.
-In addition, NASA will provide a relay payload, based on the Electra UHF Transceiver flying on MRO and planned for flight on MAVEN.
+The European Space Agency has established the ExoMars program, consisting of a series of missions exploring the Mars environment and demonstrating technologies in preparation for a future Mars sample return mission.
+The first element in this program is the 2016 ExoMars/Trace Gas Orbiter (TGO), consisting of an ESA-provided orbiter bus, launched on a Roskosmos launch vehicle, and carrying a suite of ESA- and Roskosmos-provided science instruments including investigations of trace gas constituents of the Mars atmosphere.
+On approach to Mars, the primary spacecraft will release an ESA-provided Entry, Descent, and Landing Demonstrator Module, a short-lived lander that will demonstrate EDL technologies applicable to future ExoMars landers.
+In addition, NASA is providing a dual-string Electra UHF Transceiver payload, with the Electra design effectively identical to the Electra transceiver on MAVEN.

-The current mission timeline calls for launch in Jan, 2016.
-The spacecraft would arrive at Mars in Oct, 2016, releasing the EDL Demonstrator several days prior to Mars arrival, and then performing a Mars Orbit Insertion maneuver to enter an initial 4-sol capture orbit.
-Subsequent maneuvers will reduce the orbit period to 1 sol, and in Nov, 2016, the spacecraft will begin a period of aerobraking to further reduce orbital period and lower apoapsis.
-Aerobraking will be completed sometime in the May-Aug 2016, and after a 1 month checkout period, the primary science mission will commence.
+The current mission timeline calls for launch in January 2016.
+The spacecraft would arrive at Mars on 19 Oct, 2016, releasing the EDL Demonstrator three days prior to Mars arrival, and then performing a Mars Orbit Insertion maneuver to enter an initial 4-sol capture orbit.
+Subsequent maneuvers will reduce the orbit period to 1 sol, and in November 2016 the spacecraft will begin a period of aerobraking to further reduce orbital period and lower apoapsis.
+Aerobraking will be completed by ~November 2017, at which time the primary science mission will commence.
 Relay services can be provided during the primary science phase, in parallel with planned science observations.
-The one Mars year primary science mission will complete in Jul-Oct, 2019; subsequently the mission enters an extended data relay phase nominally extending through the end of Dec, 2022.
+The one Mars year primary science mission will complete in ~November 2019; subsequently the mission enters an extended data relay phase nominally extending through the end of Dec, 2022.

-Upon completion of aerobraking, ExoMars/TGO will be in a 400 km circular orbit with an inclination of 74 deg.
+Upon completion of aerobraking, ExoMars/TGO will be in a ~400 km circular orbit with an inclination of 74 deg.
 As desired by the mission's trace gas science objectives, this is a non-sun-synchronous orbit, so the local time of the orbit node will precess, moving earlier each day, and thus the contact times for relay service will drift.
-Due to uncertainties in the duration of the aerobraking phase, the specific orbit node at the beginning of the primary science phase is uncertain, so users should be capable of supporting an arbitrary initial orbit node.
+Detailed orbit parameters are not yet finalized, as alternative ground track strategies are considered.
+One representative candidate orbit state is summarized in Table 7.1-1.